-During this last financial year, your Board continued to experience stability of membership.
-Board Members continue to refine their oversight of the Credit Union, through update and enhancement of skills and knowledge from appropriate training opportunities.
+During this last financial year, your Board has experienced another period of stability of membership.
+Board Members continue to refine their oversight of the Credit Union, through update and enhancement of skill and knowledge from appropriate training opportunities.

-I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for their efforts during the pandemic, and helping to maintain The Capricornian as a strong member-focused Financial Institution.
-The CEO Mr. Grounds and his management team in particular have undertaken and excelled at a difficult job in trying times with good humour and diligence.
+I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for making The Capricornian the strong member-focused Financial Institution that we are.

-I would also like to thank my fellow Board Members for their dedication, diligence, hard work, and support to me, throughout this, another solid year for The Capricornian.
+I would also like to thank my fellow Board Members for all of their dedication, diligence, hard work, and support to me, throughout this, another successful year for The Capricornian.

-Notwithstanding our excellent products and services, it remains without doubt that our main point of difference to our competitors is our high level of personal and professional service, delivered by our extremely dedicated, knowledgeable and efficient staff and management.
+Notwithstanding our excellent products and service, it remains without doubt that our main point of difference to our competitors is our high level of personal and professional service, delivered by our extremely dedicated, knowledgeable and efficient staff and management.
 Finally, I would like to thank you, our members, for your continued support, without which, The Capricornian would not exist.

-We, as the Board of your Credit Union, are extremely confident this next year will show a continuation and enhancement of The Capricornian's success, and I look forward to being able to report same to you next year.
+We as a Board, are extremely confident that this next year will show a continuation and enhancement of The Capricornian's success, and I look forward to being able to report the same to you next year.